fkarg/fkarg.github.io/drafts/rat-meetup.md

 ### Public Jitsi
 The first few meetups were on the public Jitsi instance.
 It was difficult to organize, but we were paranoid about it.

-This was one one hand complicated to organise, because we rotated the Meeting id and were not using the same Room every time.
+This was on one hand complicated to organise, because we rotated the Meeting id and were not using the same Room every time.
 On the other hand, quality was not so good, proberply not beeing able to host so many members.
 Also not having our meetups on a public platform is more comftorable

 ### Public Telegram Group
-We set up a Telegram group and postet the invite-link publicly on LessWrong, specifically in an event.
-This was most likley the what caused bots to join and advertise esoteric crypto currencies, among other things.
+We set up a Telegram group and posted the invite-link publicly on LessWrong, specifically in an event.
+This was most likely the what caused bots to join and advertise esoteric crypto currencies, among other things.
 This, and a meta-discussion resulted in us migrating to a closed `Signal` group instead.

-Key Takeaway: Even on LW, don't publicly post invite links to private groups - you're asking for spam.
+Key Takeaway: Even on LW, don't publicly post invite links to private groups on popular messengers - you're asking for spam.
 <!--
 ## Iterating
 We iterated/experimented with a few things.
 This is a collection of a few things we tried.